North Carolina's Plan to Address Obesity: Healthy Weight and Healthy Communities 2013-2020

-This report, published in the Journal of Education and Behavior, outlines the evolution of the Eat Smart, Move More North Carolina movement and publications in support of the movement, including North Carolina's Plan to Address Obesity: Healthy Weight and Healthy Communities, 2013–2020.
+This report, published in the Journal of Nutrition Education and Behavior, outlines the evolution of the Eat Smart, Move More North Carolina movement and publications in support of the movement, including North Carolina's Plan to Address Obesity: Healthy Weight and Healthy Communities, 2013–2020.

 Building on What Has Already Been Done